-You’ve arrived at Yosemite National Park yesterday and captured some great scenic landscapes like the image of frozen Yosemite Falls and the Merced River draped in a blanket of winter white.
+You’ve arrived at Yosemite National Park yesterday and captured some great scenic landscapes, like the image of frozen Yosemite Falls and the Merced River draped in a blanket of winter white.
 You’re up early this morning ready to go attack the grand landscape again.
 But, wait a second… why not change your approach for at least a day?
-Instead of always chasing those grand landscapes put away your ultra-wide angle lenses and pick up your macro and medium lenses to look for those intimate and tiny elements of nature that also make up these stunning locations.
+Instead of chasing those grand landscapes, try putting away your wide-angle lenses and pick up your macro and medium lenses to look for those tiny, intimate elements of nature that make up these stunning locations.
 You will be amazed at the myriad of photo opportunities that you can find.

 Along a quiet stretch of the Merced River I found this fascinating, intimate landscape of frozen bubbles and ice crystals.
 These frozen bubbles were right along a curve in the river where it slowed almost to a stop, allowing ice to form with great patterns in the water.
 The color was accentuated with the shade of the deep blue sky, creating an even colder, winter feel (which I was looking for).
 I set up my camera equipment on my tripod with the lens pointed straight down, and used a large aperture number (equivalent to a small aperture opening) to maximize my range of apparent focus.
 This keeps as much of the image in focus as possible.
 Then I adjusted the zoom ring until I had a cropped composition that I found satisfying.
 I always use mirror lock-up and a cable release in these situations to minimize camera movement and mirror slap, ensuring the sharpest possible image.
 Now, I had an image from the same location that tells an entirely different story.